-Fuvahmulah is an island-atoll in the Maldives.
+Best place to dive with sharks, Fuvahmulah is an island-atoll in the Maldives.
 Located on the equator between the two southern atolls of Addu and Huvadhu, Fuvahmulah is the unique and most beautiful island in the country - it is rock in the middle of open ocean.
 Unlike the two thousand islands of the Maldives archipelago, which are coral reefs, Fuhvamulah is of volcanic origin, which makes it more similar to the Indonesian islands of Bali or Gili.
 With lush tropical vegetation, mango landscapes, coconut palms, papaya plantations and various kinds of flowers, Fuwamulah is the only island in the Maldives with freshwater lakes.

 Located in Gnaviyani atoll, Fuvahmulah is 1hour 10 min by plane from Male Airport and is known for its beaches, surfing, diving and fishing experiences.
 The island's treasure is the unique white Thundi pebble beach, which is on the list of ten unique beaches of the world.
 For millions of years, under the influence of ocean currents, unique reef formations and several types of pebbles were formed.